Heydon/css-scopulation-enterprise-max-ai/README.md

 <p>I am not even red, like, at all.</p>
 ```

-The `§` placeholder can be literally anything you like in the [options](#options) but it has to be unique or the replacement part of the script will match unwanted parts of the styles and it will all go fucky.
+The `§` placeholder can be literally anything you like in the [options](#options) but it has to be something that won’t otherwise appear in your CSS or the replacement part of the script will match unwanted parts of the styles and it will all go fucky.

 ## Bleeding and seeping PREVENTED